suderio/fkeytoolhelper/README.md

-# fkeytoolhelper Project
+# F...
+Keytool Helper Project

+This is a java keytool helper project.

+Keytool per se does not provide much on the way of checking the generated keys.
+This is a first attempt on solving it.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .